What Is It?

 The Biblical Definition of Submission?

 The word submit or submission means to submit under the authority or power of someone else; which is usually deemed mandatory or obligatory.
 To submit or be submissive is to be obedient to some requirement or authority and it is the very act of submitting to or being under that authority of someone or something.
 We submit to the transportation authorities every time we obey the speed limit.
 In Submission to God, “James 4:7 counseled us to:” Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.”
 With regards to governing authority, in Romans 13:1-we read, “Everyone must submit to governing authorities.
 For all authority comes from God, and those in positions of authority have been placed there by God.”
 To the authority of the church we are told to:”Obey your leaders and submit to them, for they keep watch over your souls as those who will give an account.
-Let them do this with joy and not with grief, for this would be unprofitable for you” ( Hebrews 13:17).
+Let them do this with joy and not with grief, for this would be of no advantage for you” ( Hebrews 13:17).

 Submission to God ~ The Power Of Submission

 One of Satan’s greatest lies is that God’s will isn’t appealing.
 Satan wants us to distrust the Lord.
 He wants us to be skeptical of God’s plan for our lives.
-Satan wants us to believe that God does not have our best interest at heart, he did with Eve and it works so he continues today.
+Satan wants us to believe that God does not have our best interest at heart, he did it with Eve and it works so he continues today.
 God created wives to be a “helper” to her husband so that he can succeed in his Godly assignment.
 Solomon acknowledged this when he tells this in Proverbs, “A wise woman builds her home, but a foolish woman tears it down with her own hands” (Proverbs 14:1).
 A wife’s power is always being used to either build or to tear down.
 God instructs wives to submit, not because he sees us as weak, but because of the power of influence that a wife have in her home.

 We see throughout the Bible those who submit to the will of God, get the victory.
 Let us consider the life of Jesus who is our example and His submission to the Father, Jesus did not fight for recognition or authority, but willingly submitted Himself to His Father and allowed His Father to fill His rightful place of ‘headship’ By remaining in submission to His Father, Jesus maintained the unity within the Godhead.
 If He had left His voluntary place of submission, the unity of the Godhead would have been broken Likewise, even though the wife is one with the husband— and therefore also equal with him—The Father Himself has honored the Son by placing the entire creation under His feet (Ephesians 1:22).
 The Father delights to honor the Son (Philippians 2:9–11).
 He desires to lift Him up and have all things placed under Him.
 There is never a word about the Father “putting down” His Son, or trying to take more honor than His Son.
 It is the Father’s desire to honor, promote and establish Jesus over all creation.
 The attitude of the husband to his wife should reflect that of the Father to Jesus.To be submitted then is to walk in the will of God for our lives.
 The will of God and the plan of God both come out of the heart of God.
 God’s will is the expression of His love for us, and when we do not joyfully submit to the will of God, we miss out on the blessings He has for us.
-In James 4:7 the bible tells us to “Submit ourselves therefore to God.
-Resist the devil, and he will flee from us.

 The Importance of Submission